jaswantjat/quiz-card-creator-ai-89/README.md

-# iQube - Full-Stack AI Question Generator for iMocha
+# iMocha - Full-Stack AI Question Generator

 A modern, full-stack web application that generates intelligent questions for educational and assessment purposes.
 Built with React frontend and Express backend, deployed as a single application on Railway.